HRKings/oxidetp/README.md

 This is a simple crate that provides methods for generating HOTP and TOTP codes, supporting window verification for TOTPs, creating an URI for QR Codes and also importing a URI.

 ## Code Examples

-By reading the tests, you can get a feel of what the library does, but here is some examples
+By reading the examples and tests, you can get a feel of what the library does, but here is some snippets

 TOTP: